internetguru/academy/documentation/ca-distribute.md

 `-n`, `--dry-run`
        Only process arguments, options and stdin validation.
 Would not proceed with create or update user repositories.

+`-p`, `--prefix PREFIX`
+       Prepend PREFIX in front of created repositories names.
+PREFIX is empty by default.

+`-s`, `--namespace NAMESPACE`
+       Distribute repositories into NAMESPACE instead of current project's namespace.

 ## EXIT STATUS